sikoh/Data-Science-Interview-Prep/Coursera/MachineLearning_AndrewNg/ReadMe.md

 This folder contains student's notes and lab work from ML course provided by Coursera

-Instructors

-Andrew Ng
+Instructors: Andrew Ng

-Offered by

-Stanford University and
+Offered by: Stanford University and DeepLearning.AI
-DeepLearning.AI